 Routine ongoing survey administration is beneficial for all concerned.
 Predictable, ongoing assessment processes reduce concerns about the intended purpose of an evaluation.
 Campuses risk creating the impression that the evaluation/feedback process is tied to poor performance when a survey is only administered when there is a “problem.”
 This would be counterproductive to creating a culture where constructive feedback is valued for its support in professional development.

-IDEA makes no recommendation as to how frequently these ongoing, systematic administrator evaluations should occur, with one exception.
-A desirable time to seek initial formative feedback is in one’s third semester of service.
+Just as faculty benefit from regular and valid ratings, the IDEA Feedback for Administrators System should provide beneficial information when conducted at regular intervals, such as every two to three years.
+A desirable time to seek the initial formative feedback is in one’s third semester of service.
 By this time respondents will have had enough experience with the administrator to provide valuable feedback, but perceptions will not be so entrenched that they will be difficult to change.
 Knowing what may need to be changed early in one’s career increases the likelihood of a longer and more successful tenure.

 Identifying Appropriate Respondents